ediazcrz/SKOPE/README.md

 Learning with Augmented/Virtual Reality

 	SKOPE is a Virtual Reality, and Augmented Reality project built in the Unity 3D game engine environment.
 Students enrolled in architecture classes will utilize the project for virtual, and site investigations of the SIPA building located on the FIU campus.
 Students will learn about various features of the building through interaction with simulations and animations to better understand how the building works.

-Tools:
+Recommended Software:

 Unity Version: 2018.2.7
 Download Link: https://unity3d.com/get-unity/download/archive